kaushik-gangala/kdb-taq/README.md

 ### Recommendation:
 Instead, download code and subject it to the version control and regression testing you use for your application.

+# THIS COMMIT IS BEING ADDED AFTER DOCS BRANCH IS CREATED